hashobject/blog.hashobject.com/frontend/README.md

 frontend
 ===================

 Template for static webapp/website.
-Include grunt tasks for jade, js, stylus and deploy to S3.
+Include grunt tasks for stylus compilation and S3 deployment.

 For deployment to S3 create grunt-aws.json file:
 ```